 HR and Remuneration

-Ayşecan Özyeğin Oktay (chair), Hector de Beaufort, Seha Ismen Ozgur
+Aysecan Ozyegin Oktay (Chairperson), Hector de Beaufort, Seha Ismen Ozgur

-Korkmaz Ilkorur (chair), Willem Frederik (Wilfred) Nagel, Seha Ismen Ozgur
+Korkmaz Ilkorur (Chairperson), Wilfred Nagel, Seha Ismen Ozgur

 The members of the Audit and Risk Committee meet the specific competence and experience requirements as set out in the Banking Code.

 CEB has a continuing education program in place aimed at maintaining the expertise of Supervisory Board members at the required level and, when necessary, expanding it.
-As part of this program in 2021, training sessions were organized on customer tax integrity, the future of work, corporate communications, climate risk, and country risk.
+As part of this program in 2022, training sessions were organized on ESG and Sustainable Finance, cloud solutions, climate change, supply chain finance, (strategic) commodity trade (market) and macro-economic developments.
 All members of the Supervisory Board participated in the continuing education program and attended the required number of training sessions.
-Training for 2022 is currently being organized.
+Training for 2023 is currently being organized.

-The Supervisory Board performed an annual self-evaluation for 2021.
-In addition, the Supervisory Board was examined by an external assessor, a process that will next take place in 2024.
+The Supervisory Board performed an annual self-evaluation for 2022.
+In 2021 the latest external assessment of the Supervisory Board was organized, a process that will next take place in 2024.
 The self-evaluations and the external assessment focus on topics such as cooperation amongst board members, the culture within the Supervisory Board, its internal and external functioning, and cooperation with the Managing Board.
 The assessment of the effectiveness of the education program is part of the annual self-evaluation of the Supervisory Board.

 In terms of compensation, each Supervisory Board member receives an appropriate and fixed amount of compensation, taking into account the amount of time that is spent on the Supervisory Board tasks.
 The compensation does not depend on the results of the bank.

-Following the departure of Mr. Murat Basbay from CEB’s Managing Board with effect from January 1, 2022, the Managing Board consists of three members.
+With effect from January 1, 2022, CEB’s Managing Board consists of three members.
 All members have gained thorough expertise and knowledge of banking, of our company, and of the locations in the various countries where the bank is active.